Often said to be a living museum itself, Trinidad has several museums to explore.

 Of the three, Bequer appears to have contributed most to the civic organisation and infrastructure of Trinidad.

-Don Pedro Iznaga is said to have a penchant for dining nude on the rooftop patio to the dancing and singing of slaves.
-It appears that he was rather grossly over-weight – and of a curious disposition – and his wife, younger than he, fell in love with Cantero.
+Don Pedro Iznaga was what might be described as an eccentric.
+He is said to have a penchant for dining nude on the rooftop patio to the dancing and singing of slaves.
+It appears that he was rather grossly over-weight – and of a variable disposition – and his wife, younger than he, subsequently fell in love with Cantero.

 However, by way of balance, according to one of his many illustrious guests, the Spanish Galician Ramón de la Sagra who was then a Professor of History, Cantero "was one of those kindly, enlightened and educated men who deserve to be rich because of the use they can make of wealth".